Install Git

-To begin contributing to GitLab projects, you must download and install the Git client on your computer.
+To contribute to GitLab projects, you must download and install the Git client on your local machine.
+This page explains how to install and configure Git on macOS and Ubuntu Linux.

 For information on downloading and installing Git on other operating systems, see the official Git website.